jackrmcinnes/password-generator/READ.md

 - Generates a random password of customizable length
 - Includes a variety of characters to make passwords strong
+- Choice of using special charcaters, numbers and punctuation

 ## Usage